 Sound has a direct impact on our physiological and psychological wellbeing.
-For example, white noise helps infants sleep, while relaxing sounds reduce stress and anxiety – and have a positive effect on heart rate and blood pressure.
-In a similar way, Endel uses sound to align your mind and body to any task or goal.
+It helps us to sleep and concentrate, and reduces stress and anxiety while having a positive effect on heart rate and blood pressure.

 Endel’s generative soundscapes adapt in real-time to different personal inputs – like location, weather, and heart rate.

 Your biological clock is in tune with nature’s organic rhythms and cycles.
 Endel complements these to improve how you feel – night and day.

 Endel uses pentatonic scale and pure intonation to create simple sounds that are both pleasant and physiologically natural.

 We’ve developed Endel’s sound engine using specially tuned noises to make distracting sounds and harsh interruptions less audible.

 How Endel works

 The base input for Endel is the circadian rhythm: the internal biological clock that regulates the body’s sleep and wake cycles — as well as natural energy peaks and slumps — over a 24-hour period.

 However, the circadian rhythm can get disrupted by the surrounding environment.

 The surrounding environment affects the body throughout the day and can make the circadian rhythm out of sync.
 Personal inputs (time zone, natural light, heart rate, motion type) are essential for Endel to realign a user’s current state with the circadian rhythm.
 It is made possible by an adaptive soundscape.